tldr-pages/tldr/pages/common/dd.md

 `dd if=/dev/zero of={{file_1GB}} bs=1024 count=1000000`

-- Generate a system backup into a img file and show the progress:
+- Generate a system backup into a IMG file and show the progress:

 `dd if=/dev/{{drive_device}} of={{/path/to/file.img}} status=progress`